How do TXTImpact Text Credits Work? Simple Guide to SMS, MMS & RCS Text Credits and Optimization Tips

 To check how many SMS credits you have left:

-2. On the dashboard there is Accout Summary section is available that is shown in the picture below.
+- On the dashboard, there is Accout Summary section is available as shown in the picture below.

-3. The Account Symmary card or section displays all the SMS credit balabce left, keywords Credits and Cyrrebt 1 month charges as well.
+- The Account Summary card or section displays all the SMS credit balance left, keywords Credits and Cyrrebt 1-month charges as well.

 To buy more SMS credits: